Advanced chat using node.js and socket.io - Episode 1

 };

-That's it.
-In the next article I will discuss some more interesting bits as well as the front-end elements.
-Please find the codebase for this article on GitHub.
+That’s it for the backend.
+In the next article I’ll cover the front-end elements and some more interesting bits.
+The codebase for this article is on GitHub.
 Stay tuned.